Thank you for your interest in Ayuda.

 VETERINARIAN SERVICES AND SUPPLIES: Ayuda partners with qualified professional Guatemalan veterinarians for sterilizations and other health care needs.
 Veterinarian services, medical supplies, hospitalizations, and all other professional services are paid by Ayuda on a pay-as-you-go basis.

-Through our daily work, Ayuda volunteers are familiar faces inside the neighborhoods.
-We often educate curious passerbys (especially children) about the purpose of the hands-on humane things we do with the animals on their streets and sidewalks.
+HUMANE EDUCATION: We have found that the best humane education takes place during our open-to-the- public sterilization clinics as well as through our daily work in the neighborhoods.
+Ayuda interns and volunteers often educate curious passerbys (especially children) about the purpose of the hands-on humane things we do with the animals on their streets and sidewalks.

-FOSTERING AND ADOPTIONS: Our volunteers provide in-home fostering for animals requiring extended health care treatments, such as chemotherapy, as well as pre-adoption services for special cases, until homes can be found with responsible humans.
+FOSTERING AND ADOPTIONS: Our volunteers provide in-home foster care for animals requiring extended health care treatments, such as chemotherapy, as well as pre-adoption services for as many as possible until loving permanent homes can be found.

 VOLUNTEERS: We eagerly and gratefully welcome volunteers (especially vets and vet students), as well as in-kind donations of supplies brought to us by visitors, and all other locals and visitors who care to help the plight of an over-population of neglected street animals.